openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

 ### Framework Behavior

-To understand the initialization and update mechanism of \@Prop variable values, it is necessary to understand the initial rendering and update process of the parent component and the child component with \@Prop variables.
+To understand the initialization and update mechanism of \@Prop variable values, it is necessary to understand the initial rendering and update process of the parent component and the child component owning \@Prop variables.

 1. Initial rendering:
    a.
 Execute the parent component's build() function to create a new instance of the child component and pass the data source to the child component;
    b.
 Initialize the child component's \@Prop-decorated variables.

 2. Update:
    a.
-When the child component's \@Prop is updated, the update remains in the current child component and will not be synchronized back to the parent component;
+When the child component's \@Prop is updated, the update stays within the current child component and will not be synchronized back to the parent component;
    b.
-When the parent component's data source is updated, the child component's \@Prop-decorated variables will be reset by the parent component's data source, and all local modifications to \@Prop will be overwritten by the parent component's update.
+When the parent component's data source is updated, the child component's \@Prop-decorated variables will be reset by the parent component's data source, and all local modifications to \@Prop will be overwritten by the parent component's updates.

 > **Note:**
 >
-> Data updates decorated by \@Prop depend on the re-rendering of their owning custom component.
-Therefore, \@Prop cannot refresh when the application enters the background.
+> \@Prop-decorated data updates depend on the re-rendering of their owning custom component, so \@Prop cannot refresh when the app enters the background.
 It is recommended to use \@Link instead.

 ## Usage Scenarios

 ### Parent Component @State to Child Component @Prop Simple Data Type Synchronization

-The following example demonstrates \@State to child component \@Prop simple data synchronization.
-The parent component EntryView's state variable countDownStartValue initializes the child component CountDownComponent's \@Prop-decorated count.
-Clicking "Try again" will modify count only within CountDownComponent and not synchronize it back to the parent component EntryView.
+The following example demonstrates synchronization from \@State in the parent component to \@Prop in the child component for simple data types.
+The parent component EntryView's state variable countDownStartValue initializes the \@Prop-decorated count in the child component CountDownComponent.
+Clicking "Try again" modifies count only within CountDownComponent and does not synchronize back to the parent component EntryView.

-Changes to the parent component EntryView's state variable countDownStartValue will reset the child component CountDownComponent's count.
+Changes to the parent component's state variable countDownStartValue will reset CountDownComponent's count.

  <!-- run -->